Audits and complaints about councils and private certifiers

 The audits are performed by an independent auditor nominated by the minister responsible for planning.
 Councils and private certifiers are contacted by the auditor advising of the audit and to agree on the timing.

 The audit approach is risk-based and focuses on the risk areas related to the assessment process.

-This fact sheet - provides more details about the auditing process.
-A pilot audit of the building rules assessment process was undertaken in 2012-13 involving eight councils and private certifiers.
+This fact sheet provides more details about the auditing process.

-The audit process, explanation of the relevant provisions in the legislation and what councils and private certifiers can expect in an audit are introduced in this video (link to YouTube).
-The presentation is also available:
+The audit process, explanation of the relevant provisions in the legislation and what councils and private certifiers can expect in an audit are shown in this video (link to YouTube).

 The Minister's Guide to Auditing for Building Surveyors clarifies the purpose of the audit, the audit process, the conduct of technical checks, potential outcomes and other information associated with an audit.

 All private certifiers registered in South Australia must also abide by the standards of professional conduct set out in the Code of Practice .